-If you want to associate additional volumes to the RVG after creating the RVG, use the vradmin addvol command.
+Use the vradmin addvol command to associate additional volumes, if any, to the RVG.
+To associate additional encrypted volumes to encrypted RVG, use the -encrypted option with the vradmin addvol command.

 Prerequisites for creating a Primary RVG of an RDS